With its craggy cliffs and wide open spaces, Montana is one of the most beautifully remote places in the US.

 From there, you can take a self-guided tour through the exhibits that line the halls, or you can sign up for an audio tour that features actors portraying Lewis and Clark as they reminisce about the past.

 There are other forms of entertainment as well.

 For example, you can test your strength by pulling a tugboat against a river current.

 Ultimately, however, the true value of the Lewis and Clark Interpretive Center lies in its historical preservation.

 If you’re at all interested in the explorations of the colonial west, this is the museum for you.

 Address: 4201 Giant Springs Rd, Great Falls, MT 59405, United States

 4. Museum of the Rockies

 Another place that celebrates the breathtaking beauty of the Rocky Mountains, the Museum of the Rockies goes even further with its educational programs dedicated to equality, cultural awareness and environmental conservation.

-Permanent exhibits include everything from “Enduring Peoples,” which chronicles the lives and times of Native American and Northern Plains tribes, to “The Living History Farm” with costumed actors roleplaying Montana’s frontier days and teaching kids about things like fur trading and butter churning.
+Located in Bozeman, permanent exhibits include everything from “Enduring Peoples,” which chronicles the lives and times of Native American and Northern Plains tribes, to “The Living History Farm” with costumed actors roleplaying Montana’s frontier days and teaching kids about things like fur trading and butter churning.